atoum/atoum.github.io/sources.md

 <section class="visual-section">
 ## Install with a PHAR

-PHP provides a <a href="http://php.net/phar">PHAR</a> file format, which is an executable archive likely to contain PHP code. atoum can be used inside a PHAR file.
+PHP provides a [PHAR][php-phar] file format, which is an executable archive likely to contain PHP code. atoum can be used inside a PHAR file.

-It is possible to <a href="https://github.com/atoum/atoum/releases/download/2.3.0/atoum.phar">download the latest PHAR ball</a> manually or to install it with <a href="http://curl.haxx.se/">cURL</a> by running:
+It is possible to [download the latest PHAR ball][release-phar] manually or to install it with [cURL][curl] by running:

 {% highlight sh %}
-$ curl -L https://github.com/atoum/atoum/releases/download/2.3.0/atoum.phar > /usr/local/bin/atoum.phar
+$ curl -L https://github.com/atoum/atoum/releases/download/2.5.0/atoum.phar > /usr/local/bin/atoum.phar
 {% endhighlight %}

 Finally, to update atoum, simply run: